deea/eighth-light/README.md

 ## Running tests

 * Ensure RSpec is installed `gem install rspec`
-* You can run tests with the following command when in the main folder of the project (eight-light): `rspec ./spec/models/book_spec.rb`
+* You can run tests with the following command when in the root folder of the project: `rspec ./spec/models/book_spec.rb`